 The idea of city resilience is not new.
 Hurricane Katrina, in 2005, is considered by many to mark the birth of 'resilience' as a term and a movement.
 In the intervening decade, professionals in environmental, risk management, urban development, and homeland security fields have increasingly worked together to recognize and pursue mutual goals.
 Codes, standards, and other policies have all improved to support more resilient design and development practices.

 Even with a decade of work on the subject, resilience is still not very well understood amongst government officials and the industry writ large.
 It’s true that resilience—and associated terms like mitigation, preparedness, and adaptation—is not an applause line on the campaign trail.
 Still in its early stages, the resilience movement is generally confined to professional or academic circles.
 An observation that many shared is that for every glossy example of a project being made smarter, more sustainable, or more resilient, there are still many more counterexamples of projects that are failing to consider and address long-term risk.

 At the conclusion of the Summit, it was clear that everyone in the room had learned something they could use to make their government to be more effective, or make their organization to be more innovative, or make their community to be more responsive.
 Alex Wilson, founder of the Resilient Design Institute, said his article summarizing the event, “The Summit was unlike any other I have attended… I came away optimistic that the attendees in the room weren’t going to simply sit by and wait for action; they were going to make it happen.”

-Additionally, Summit hosts NLC and USGBC are excited to join the Urban Land Institute in the joint creation of a “Blueprint for Community Resilience” later this year.
-Drawing on the conversation from the Summit, the blueprint serve as a tool for city leaders and practitioners to better understand how best to leverage existing resources and successes and to encourage more effective public private partnerships that can drive community resilience.
+Additionally, Summit hosts NLC and USGBC are excited to join the Urban Land Institute in the joint creation of a “Blueprint for Community Resilience.”
+Drawing on the conversation from the Summit, the blueprint will serve as a tool for city leaders and practitioners to better understand how best to leverage existing resources and successes and to encourage more effective public private partnerships that can drive community resilience.